 The most fun rides include the Daviss Thunderdome which are little cars going in a circle in an already big circle.
 Your head will spin!
 There are also some dinosaurs for kids.
 Don’t forget to check out ”The Buzz” or one of the smaller roller coasters.
 My personal favorite since childhood has to be the bumper cars.
 Especially if you’re with a group of friends and you can all bump into each other!

 As it is a traveling theme park, their time in Colchester is limited.
 Do check out beforehand where they are situated, they might just be near you!

 We’re sure you’ll be hungry from all of the fun you’ve had all day in Colchester.
-So check out a few restaurants.
-Two of my favorites both on the High Street are the El Guaca Mexican Grill and the Wagamama restaurant.
+So check out a few restaurants in Colchester.
+Two of my favorites on the High Street are the El Guaca Mexican Grill and the Wagamama restaurant.
 If you want to have some Italian then don’t forget to check out Prezzo.
 For buffet-style English breakfast, the two great options are The Albert Beefeater and Toby’s Carvery.